dart-lang/sdk/.github/ISSUE_TEMPLATE/lint-proposal.md

 ---
 name: Lint proposal
-about: Propose a new lint rule.
+about: Propose a new lint rule or a modification to an existing one.
 title: 'proposal: `<rule_name>`'
 labels: 'lint proposal, status: pending'
 assignees: ''